randelpalu/api-v3-docs/affiliates/Poland.md

 *ex. sha1(timestamp + apiKey + secretKey)*

 Api key and secret key will be assigned to you by Traffic Control.

-API supports post fields, XML and JSON.

-To get response error messages in polish, "Accept-Language" header’s value must be set to “pl”.

 ## Lead registration flow